mtauer/voicekit-clock/README.md

 ## 🕰️ Usage

-The Voice Kit clock is operated with a single button.
-Through multi-press evens multiple actions can be triggered.

-Press the button:
+Operate everything with the single button.
+Multi-press events trigger actions:

-- **1x** — **time**
+- 1× — 🕰️ current time
-- **2x** — **compact weather forecast plus date, weekday and time**
+- 2× — 🌤️ compact weather forecast plus date, weekday and time
-- 3x — not used
-- 4x — not used
-- 5x — instructions
+- 5× — ℹ️ instructions
-- 6x — self-diagnosis
+- 6× — 🔧 self-diagnosis
-- 7x — shutdown
+- 7× — ⏻ shutdown

+(3×/4× are reserved and not used at the moment.)